Does Mayonnaise Actually Kill Lice?

 Is mayonnaise safer than OTC lice shampoo?

-Mayonnaise avoids the chemical exposure associated with permethrin-based lice shampoos, but it introduces other risks including scalp irritation, potential allergic reactions in children with egg allergies, and the suffocation hazard of sleeping with a plastic covering on the head.
+Mayonnaise avoids the chemical exposure associated with permethrin-based lice shampoos, but it introduces other risks, including scalp irritation, allergic reactions in children with egg allergies, and the suffocation hazard of sleeping with a plastic covering on the head.
 Neither mayonnaise nor OTC shampoos are as safe or effective as professional enzyme-based treatments that avoid both chemical and suffocation risks entirely.

 Can I use olive oil instead of mayonnaise?